Home CGS 2820C

 <img src"=...>, alt, <header>, <hr>, <span>

-Go to the bottom of this page to see the code that you can copy for a short sample web page.
+See bottom of this page for code you can copy for a short sample web page.

 Image Types: